 The ever-popular breed of plants comes in several different varieties, so which are the best indoor succulents for apartment living?
 Here are four plants perfectly suited for your effortlessly chic apartment decor and a few tips for how to water succulents.

-Cactus If you’ve ever wondered “how to water succulents?” then this easy to maintain plant is for you.
+If you’ve ever wondered “how to water succulents?” then this easy-to-maintain plant is for you.
 With once-a-week watering, your cactus will be thriving.
-Cactus are fun, green, and a pointed conversation starter.
+Cacti are fun, green, and a pointed conversation starter.
 They’re also perfect whether your space is decorated with tribal statues, mid-century modern minimalism, or a funky mix of both.

-If caring for succulents just isn’t your thing, but you still want a natural look and feel in your home, liven up your space with Bouqs.
+If caring for succulents just isn’t your thing, but you still want a natural look and feel in your home, liven up your space with some Bouqs.
 Choosing handmade Bouqs with your favorite blooms is a beautiful way to put your personal touch on your space.
-Start shopping now to add instant flair to your interior design.Shop All
+Shop our succulent collection now to add instant flair to your interior design.Shop All